IATI/IATI-Extra-Documentation/en/activity-standard/iati-activities/iati-activity/location/coordinates.rst

 Example Usage
 ~~~~~~~~~~~~~

-UNOPS example, with co-ordinates set to a precision of “near exact
+*NB: this element is deprecated in version 1.04*

-location” (code 2):
+UNOPS example, with co-ordinates set to a precision of “near exact location” (code 2):

 .. code-block:: xml